 Most people think of asthma as being one condition that causes difficulty breathing.
 Actually, there are several types, each with its own triggers, symptoms, and treatments.

-The family nurse practitioners at FamilyCare of Kent, Washington will help you understand your asthma type and offer appropriate treatment.
+The family nurse practitioners at FamilyCare of Kent, Washington will help you understand your type and offer appropriate treatment.
 This may include inhalers, nebulizers, steroid asthma medications, leukotriene antagonists, and bronchodilators.

 Seasonal allergic asthma is triggered by trees, grass, or flowers releasing pollen into the air.
 Some asthmatics suffer worse in the spring when there are more flowering plants.
-Others find their asthma worse in late summer/early autumn when ragweed and mold are more likely to cause problems.
+Others find their condition worse in late summer/early autumn when ragweed and mold are more likely to cause problems.

 Exercise-induced asthma refers to symptoms triggered by physical activity.
 Exercising outdoors in the winter appears particularly bad for patients with this type of asthma.
 However, exercise can also trigger symptoms in people with other types of asthma.

-This refers to asthma symptoms that seem worse in the middle of the night, typically between 2 and 4 am.
+This refers to symptoms that seem worse in the middle of the night, typically between 2 and 4 am.
 That’s when levels of substances your body makes, like adrenaline and corticosteroids, both of which protect against asthma, are lowest.

 Our board-certified family nurse practitioners have more than 70 years of combined experience and thousands of happy patients.
-For more information or to schedule an asthma appointment, please use our online appointment request form or call FamilyCare of Kent in Washington at (253) 859-2273 (CARE) today.
+For more information or to schedule an appointment, please use our online appointment request form or call FamilyCare of Kent in Washington at (253) 859-2273 (CARE) today.